Cell Metabolism

 Cell Metabolism is a monthly peer-reviewed scientific journal covering physiology, with an emphasis on understanding the molecular basis of how the body self-regulates in the face of change, and how disturbances in these balances can lead to disease.
 The journal was established in 2005 and is published by Cell Press.
 The editor-in-chief is Allyson Evans.

-According to the Journal Citation Reports, the journal has a 2020 impact factor of 27.287, ranking it third out of 128 journals in the category "Endocrinology & Metabolism."
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 30.9, ranking 6th of 204 journals in the Cell Biology category.